warning

 Now let's practise saying that word again.

 Can you say omnivores for me?
-Wow, well done everyone.
+Wow.

-You've done such a fantastic job of saying those key words.
+You've done such a fantastic job of saying those keywords.

-Well done everyone.
+Well done, everyone.

 So let's go over our learning.

-So carnivores eat A, plants and other animals, B, only other animals or C, only plants?
-So think about what do carnivores eat.
+So carnivores eat A, plants and other animals, B, only other animals or C, only plants.

 Have a little bit of quiet thinking time in your head and then we'll go through the answer.

-Well done everyone, carnivores eat only other animals.
+Carnivores, eat only other animals.

-Well done, let's go on to the next question.
+Let's go on to the next question.

 Which of these animals is a carnivore?
-A ,lady bird, B, deer, C, golden eagle.
+A, lady bird, B, deer, C, golden eagle.

 Have a think with your talk partner.

 Which of these animals is a carnivore?
-Well done, the answer is C, a golden eagle.
+Well done.

-I'm so impressed with your learning so far today everyone.
+I'm so impressed with your learning so far today, everyone.

-Well done, let's look at our next question.
+Let's look at our next question.

-Which of these animals is a herbivore, A, squirrel, tortoise or C, lion?
+Which of these animals is a herbivore, A, squirrel, B, tortoise or C, lion?
 Have a think back to the learning that we've just done.

 Which of these animals is a herbivore?
 Have a think with your talk partner.